Linux Interview Questions

 It shows version information and exit

-Ans: The rmdir is used to remove each directory specified on the command line.
+Ans: The rmdir command in Linux is used to remove empty directories from the filesystem.

 Syntax: